cortsf/jkl/README.md

 ## Scrollback buffer
 `jkl` Doesn't clears the scrollback buffer of your terminal, meaning, at any time after using jkl, (at least, before you kill/clear your terminal) you can inspect both the git status, the choosen action/s from the menu, and the output of the choosen actions.
-Just like with regular git used from a terminal.
+Just like with regular git/nix used from a terminal.

 # Screenshots
 ```